uvoz/smsNexmoBash/README.md

 smsNexmo.sh 420123456789 Hello!
 This message is sent trough Nexmo

+###Note
-Note: currently no feedback from Nexmo is being parsed.
-No explicit error is raised when the message is not sent.
+Currently no feedback from Nexmo is being parsed/processed.
+No explicit error is raised when the message is not sent for what ever reason.